Skip to main content

 Health Benefits: What the Research Shows

-Sauna use has been studied extensively, particularly in Finland where it's a way of life.
-Regular sauna use (4–7 sessions per week) is associated with reduced risk of cardiovascular disease, improved circulation, reduced muscle and joint pain, better sleep quality, and stress reduction.
-A 2024 systematic review confirmed that hot tubs and saunas produce significant cardiovascular and immune responses.
-For Minnesota pool owners, a sauna extends the wellness benefits of your backyard investment into the 7 months when the pool is closed.
-It's also a practical tool for anyone dealing with arthritis, back pain, or the general stiffness that comes with Minnesota winters.
-I'm not a doctor, but I can tell you that plenty of our customers swear by their saunas — especially the ones who use them year-round.
+Regular sauna use (4–7 sessions per week) is associated with reduced cardiovascular disease risk, improved circulation, reduced muscle and joint pain, better sleep, and stress reduction — backed by extensive Finnish research and a 2024 systematic review confirming significant cardiovascular and immune responses.
+For Minnesota pool owners, a sauna extends your backyard wellness into the 7 months when the pool is closed.
+I'm not a doctor, but in my 35 years in the pool and spa business, I can tell you that plenty of our Twin Cities customers swear by their saunas — especially the ones who use them year-round for arthritis, back pain, or the general stiffness that comes with Minnesota winters.

 What to Know Before You Build